 What is live-streaming?

 Live-streaming events is an asynchronous approach involving a video flow from a broadcaster to viewers.
 Viewers cannot be seen or heard although there may be functionality to interact via typed messages.
 Live-streamed events can be watched live or can be accessed after it’s been recorded.
+Live-streaming can be carried out on Hwb using Microsoft Teams Live Events.

 - Deliver class lessons to learners.